The Royal Navy of Sailing Ships

 Royal Hospital, Greenwich

-Widows were granted the husband's full pay for a year as Gratuity for Death, and a Pension of an amount depending on their husband's rank.
+Widows would receive their husband's full pay for a year as Gratuity for Death, and a Pension of an amount depending on their husband's rank.

 The most dreaded problem that could confront a ship's surgeon was an epidemic disease like typhus or other worse, lethal diseases endemic in hot areas like Africa and the Americas: they could spread like wildfire in the unsanitary confined spaces of a ship at sea, also cohabited by rats, fleas, lice, cockroaches and other pests.